Hypergraph Removal Lemmas via Robust Sharp Threshold Theorems: Sharp threshold theorems for almost monotone functions

 \begin{thm}[Corollary of Friedgut's Junta Theorem] For each $\epsilon>0$, there exists $j\in\mathbb{N}$, such that the following holds.
 Let $f\colon\left\{ 0,1\right\} ^{n}\to\left\{ 0,1\right\} $ be a Boolean function, and let $q,p$ be numbers in the interval $\left(0,1\right)$ that satisfy $p>q+\epsilon.$ Then there exists some $r$ in the interval $\left[q,p\right],$ such that $f$ is $\left(\mu_{r},\epsilon\right)$-close to a $j$-junta. \end{thm}

 Note that Friedgut's Junta Theorem becomes trivial if $\mu_{q}\left(f\right)<\epsilon$ or if $\mu_{p}\left(f\right)>1-\epsilon$ as in which case we may take the junta to be the corresponding constant function.
-For that reason, Friedgut's Junta Theorem can be interpreted by saying that non-junta like functions exhibit a sharp threshold behavior.
+For that reason, Friedgut's Junta Theorem can be interpreted by saying that non-junta-like functions exhibit a sharp threshold behavior.